iCliniq Logo

 I have seen the reports (attachment removed to protect patient identity).

 Thalassemia and sickle cell anemia are autosomal recessive disorders.
-In your case, the child can be thalassemia sickle cell carrier (heterozygous).
-The presentation will be mild to moderate in such case.
+In your case, the child can be a thalassemia sickle cell carrier (heterozygous).
+The presentation will be mild to moderate in such a case.

-But, if by chance, a defective gene from both parents combined then the baby will have both genes defective.
-There is a 25 % chance this can happen, and in such a case, the presentation is moderate to severe.
-Usually, the marriage of thalassemia minor person with another thalassemia minor is not advisable due to high chances of genetic anomalies.
+But, if by chance, a defective gene from both parents is combined, then the baby will have both defective genes.
+There is a 25% chance this can happen, and in such a case, the presentation is moderate to severe.
+Usually, the marriage of a thalassemia minor with another thalassemia minor is not advisable due to high chances of genetic anomalies.

 Patient's Query